hangit/iOS_SDK/iOS_Integration_Guide.md

 You can setup your app to consume HangIt events and offers via the SDK.

-HangIt campaigns include events tied to specific location or "place" that can include rich messages to the user and deep links back to your apps.
+HangIt campaigns include events tied to specific locations or "places" that can include rich messages to the user and deep links back to your apps.
 HangIt campaigns are provisioned in the HangIt Portal.

 HangIt offers are rich messages which can be presented to users when they enter the location bounding area.
 The HangIt rich messages are provisioned in the HangIt portal and consist of images, videos or html5 micro sites.